It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

 It's a glorious experience to head out at 12pm and not being frowned upon when you ask for a bit of breakfast.
 There are many favourite spots and here are a few.

-Husk - This new spot just off Cuba is a cafe by day and craft beer bar by night.
-The crumpets with bourbon butter are fabulous, and the big brekky very big.
+Husk - A cafe by day and craft beer bar by night, Husk is a brewery, coffee roastery and eatery all-in-one.
+The crumpets with bourbon butter are fabulous, and the big brekky is very big.

 Olive - Go for the lush courtyard garden, stay for the excellent waffles, big breakfast and mimosas.

-Loretta - Feast your eyes on the delicious interior design and ceramics as well as the incredible fresh menu, which is changed up regularly to keep in line with seasonal availability.
+Loretta - Feast your eyes on the delicious (and award-winning) interior design and ceramics as well as the incredible fresh menu, which is changed up regularly to keep in line with seasonal availability.

 Laundry - If you feel like a classic burger or a couple of tacos for brunch, Laundry is your spot.
 Head back late at night for DJ sets and dancing.

 Floriditas - A classy Cuba Street institution, Floriditas is famous for its eggs many ways.
 Their baking is legendary: we challenge you to settle your bill without succumbing to a little sweet something to take away for later.